powersync-ja/powersync-nodejs-backend-todolist-demo/README.md

 1. GET `/api/auth/token`

    - PowerSync uses this endpoint to retrieve a JWT access token which is used for authentication.
+   - Provide an optional user_id url query parameter to set the subject of the JWT

+2. POST `/api/auth/token`

+   - PowerSync uses this endpoint to retrieve a JWT access token which is used for authentication.
+   - Provide an optional user_id url query parameter to set the subject of the JWT
+   - Provide a JSON body to the request to set custom claims in the JWT

 2. GET `/api/auth/keys`